mindshade/workflow-lab/README.md

 2. Still in the modeler create an `App` (i.e. deployment) to which your process definition is connected.
 Give app user access to `rest-admin`, for example.
 Save and publish the `App`
 3. Start the CLI (`yarn run dev`).
 4. The command `deployments` should now list your deployment (app).
-5. The command `process-definitions` should bow list your process definition.
+5. The command `process-definitions` should show list your process definition which was included in the deployment (app).
 6. Start a new process instance using `process-instance-create -i <processDefinitionId> <name>`.
 7. View process instances using `process-instances`.
-7. If your process stops at a manual task this is listed by `tasks`.
+7. If your process stops at a manual task, that task is then listed when command `tasks` is issued.
 8. Assign the task to a user with `task-assign <id> <user>`
 8. Complete a task, to make the process instance move on, `task-complete <id>`.